 That was 5 years ago.
 And it until this summer for corruption to finally catch up with Rajoy.
 Only in 2018 was he finally forced out of office.

-All that happened back then, when the text messages were first reported, is that I lost my idealism about Spanish democracy.
+All that actually happened back then, when the text messages were first reported, was that I lost my idealism about Spanish democracy.

 Anyway, tax fraud is practically the national sport.

 The government, of course, isn’t doing much to stop it… ‘Cause they’re the first ones who’d have to pay the fines and give up their foreign accounts.

 Anyway, I’m sure other countries have problems…